weso360/youtube-converter/README.md

-Certainly!
-Here's a README file for your script:

----

-# YouTube to MP3 Downloader and Converter
+# YouTube Downloader and Converter

 This Python script allows you to download a YouTube video as an MP4 file and then convert it to an MP3 audio file.